 We rely on certain key suppliers to provide us with tractors, trucks, trailers, refrigeration units, and related parts.
-A shortage of such equipment, due to pandemic-related or other supply chain disruptions could have a material adverse impact on our business, especially if we are unable to find reasonable alternatives or secure such equipment at reasonable prices.
+A shortage of such equipment, due to other supply chain disruptions could have a material adverse impact on our business, especially if we are unable to find reasonable alternatives or secure such equipment at reasonable prices.
 Although we have relationships with various suppliers, these relationships may become impaired due to diminished availability and/or significantly increased prices.
-Our ability to secure sufficient equipment or other transportation services is affected by many risks beyond our control, including equipment shortages in the transportation industry.
+Our ability to secure sufficient equipment or other transportation industry.
 A shortage or disruption in equipment and parts that are critical to our operations could have a material adverse effect on our business, results of operations, cash flows and financial condition, all of which could cause the market price of our Subordinate Voting Shares to decline.